kubencjusz1/pytest-selenium-demo/README.md

 # pytest-selenium-demo
-pytest/selenium demo
-some basic stuff done to show how it can be set up and done. all test are run on https://www.lambdatest.com/selenium-playground/ Feel free to add comments and suggestions
+Presentation of proper way to set up Pytest&Selenium testing enviroment All test are run on https://www.lambdatest.com/selenium-playground/ Feel free to add comments and suggestions